How to Eat a Heart-Healthy Diet Without Feeling Deprived

 There is no question that you will no longer be able to eat many of the foods you like.
 However you’ll be able to find substitutes for most of them.

-If you need to splurge, you can do so once each month, but you want to make sure that what you eat does not shock your system.
+If you decide to splurge, do so carefully so that you do not shock your system.

-The important thing to remember is that you are trying to keep yourself healthy and alive while still being able to enjoy food.
+The important thing to remember is that you are trying to keep yourself healthy and alive while still being able to enjoy many foods

 Do you think these tips will help you to eat a healthy diet?